Charters Reports Reviews Shop Text Us (305) 209-5594

 NOAA source: National Weather Service Key West coastal waters forecast, issued 4:24 PM EDT Tuesday, May 5, 2026.

-The forecast we called this morning played out exactly as projected — and in some ways, better.
+The forecast we called this morning played out, and in a couple of ways it ran better.
 Here’s where things stand at the close of fishing hours:

-• Wind: The “chaotic” variable wind that defined the morning has done exactly what we expected — settled into a variable-to-light east-southeast breeze across the Keys coastal waters.
-The dying trough is officially spent.
-Ridging is beginning to assert itself across the Florida Peninsula.
+• Wind: The variable wind that defined the morning settled into a variable-to-light east-southeast breeze across the Keys coastal waters.
+The dying trough is spent, and ridging is starting to take hold across the Florida peninsula.

-• Offshore Straits: The midday trend held true — seas subsided from the morning’s 2-3 feet down to 1-2 feet this afternoon, right on schedule.
-Wave detail settled into a northeast 1 foot at 7 seconds ground swell with no secondary nuisance swell.
+• Offshore Straits: The midday trend held.
+Seas subsided from the morning’s 2-3 feet down to 1-2 feet this afternoon, right on schedule.
+Wave detail settled into a northeast 1 foot at 7 seconds ground swell with no nuisance secondary swell.

 • Showers: None.
 The morning’s “slight chance” burned off early and the rest of the day was dry.

 • Fishery feedback: The 12:50 PM high tide incoming delivered as predicted.
 Yellowtail action on the reef was solid through the afternoon incoming.
-The negative low at 9:32 PM (-0.0 ft) is set up to stack fish in the channels tonight — that’s the evening/morning bite window worth knowing about.
+The negative low at 9:32 PM (-0.0 ft) is set up to stack fish in the channels tonight, which is the evening and morning bite window worth knowing about.

 This is the day we’ve been pointing at all week.

-The NOAA 4:24 PM synopsis confirms: deep layered ridging now dominates.
+The NOAA 4:24 PM synopsis confirms it: deep layered ridging now dominates.
 The Atlantic Ridge is locked across the Florida peninsula, and the Keys get the full benefit of a classic late-spring east-southeast gradient.

 ZoneWindSeas